weinertmos/ForestFire/source/DT.rst

 If yes it continues to the right and checks column 0 if the value is equal to 'slashdot'.
 If yes the prediction for the new data set will be 50% None and 50% Premium since both values have appeared 1 time during trainging/building of the tree.

-If the value of column 0 is instead not equal to 'slashdot', there is another query for colum 0 wether it is equal to 'google' and so on.
+If the value of column 0 is instead not equal to 'slashdot', there is another query at the next node for colum 0 wether it is equal to 'google' and so on.

 .. _treeview: